barumau/pandunia/eng/G-PRO.md

 *yi sa mau. ho vola yama vi mush.*
 – This is a cat.
 It wants to eat that mouse.

-*me have un mau e un gau. li gau sa dai. ho zai yama multi yam.*
+*me have un mau e un gau. li gau sa dai. ho yama multi yam.*
 – I have a cat and a dog.
 The dog is big.
 It eats a lot of food.